 3. From goal setting to behavioral change

 Change is always a trade-off.
 It's about priorities and compromises.
 When we bring something new to our lives, something has to be left behind - replaced.
 This sacrifice means that one can't sleep and watch a movie at the same time.
 Or eat excessively and lose weight.
 We need to choose one or the other.
 Priorities, on the other hand, are important when it comes to choosing between going to the gym or finishing a job assignment.
-Or discussing staying home with your partner or going to get shit faced with your friends.
-We all have only, but steady, 24 hours per day.
+Or discussing whether to stay home with your partner or going to get shit faced with your friends.
+We all only have 24 hours in a day.

-The aim in lifestyle change is to turn something negative into something more positive - in your opinion*.
+The aim in lifestyle change is to turn something negative into something more positive from your view point*.
 It's about introducing enrichment to one's life, what they think is valuable.
 Lifestyle change is a trade-off between

 - Going to bed early and missing the film that you have seen twice already, but waking up well-rested the next morning.